dacrands/ny_chemical_dependence/README.md

 #### Data

-You may find the data for this program (https://catalog.data.gov/dataset/chemical-dependence-treatment-program-admissions-beginning-2007)[here]
+You may find the data for this program [here] (https://catalog.data.gov/dataset/chemical-dependence-treatment-program-admissions-beginning-2007)